Stefan Kulovits

-Stefan Kulovits (born 19 April 1983) is an Austrian professional football coach and a former midfielder.
-He is the manager of Rapid Wien II.
+Stefan Kulovits (born 19 April 1983) is an Austrian professional football manager and a former midfielder.
+He last served as the interim manager of Rapid Wien.

 Club career

 Rapid Wien

 Kulovits came through the youth ranks of Rapid Wien and made it to the senior team in the 2002–03 season after a year at the reserves team.
 He won two league titles with Rapid and played in the 2005–06 UEFA Champions League with them.